LibrariesHacked/librarieshacked.github.io/_posts/2019-04-07-open-data-for-managers.md

 The idea that open data is something that libraries should be doing, for professional integrity and social reasons, is great.
 But a waste of time for getting buy-in.

 Make open data about service improvement.
-It's about seeing libraries benefit in the ways other services have by embracing open.
+Libraries can benefit in the ways other services have by embracing open.
 Use value stories, and examples of where open data is used in extraordinary ways.
 Point to large open data communities, and ask managers to imagine what could happen if those people suddenly found the library relevant in engaging with what they do.

 - [Open Data Handbook Value Stories](http://opendatahandbook.org/value-stories/en/)
 - [Open Data Institute Case Studies](https://theodi.org/case-studies)